romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial1_2-en.md

 2. **Dimensions:** several studies (cf.
    [1](https://viget.com/inspire/the-line-length-misconception) and
    [2](https://en.wikipedia.org/wiki/Line_length)) suggest that lines too long or too short seriously impair the readability of a site.
-For coarsely treat the problem, limit the width of the `<body>` to `600px`.
+To give a first treatment of the problem, limit the width of the `<body>` to `600px`.

 4. Section titles must have their text centered.